hyrumParamore/Single-Array-Double-Group-Swap-Problem/README.md

 }
 ```

 And that's about it!
 Not much to it other than it was a fun brain teaser!
-This was a fun problem that I had to solve and figure out, and then after making, to then implement it into the app I'm developing.
+This was a fun problem that I had to solve and figure out, and then after making it, to then implement it into the app I'm developing.
 There were some different changes that I had to adjust to like the different types of data inside the app, but the overall concept is the same and it works perfectly with no issues!
 <br> </br>
 *Thank you for taking the time to read through this!*